GERIATRIC CARE AT PPC

-The guiding philosophy of PPC is that less is more.
-Fewer medicines, fewer tests, fewer specialists, and fewer hospitalizations lead to better health.
-The enhanced attention we give our patients at PPC allows for less of everything else.
+The guiding philosophy of PPC is that there is no single right approach that is appropriate for every patient.
+Sometimes patients are more sick from their treatment than their conditions, and it's important to work together to plan the most sensible approach of care.
 As a PPC patient we discuss all aspects of your health with you and we give you multiple options for your medical care.
 Just because it's broken doesn't mean we have to fix it.
 That's up to you.

 Getting older can be a difficult experience when a patient loses control of his or her own health.
 At PPC we will not let that happen.
 Our patients and their families will attain the tools, knowledge, and attention necessary to give them the best chance to maintain their physical and mental well being throughout their entire lives.